 CENTER TOWN & COMMERCIAL AREA

 This route shows the typical streets and architecture exploring the old town, the fishing port and passing through the Indianos Houses.
-Starting from the fishing port, you can also look daily labours, ships and implements of the fishermen and the fish and shellfish trade in the fish market.
-The visitor goes deep in the heritage and the history of the village passing by Malteses street or admiring the Torre do Reló (clock tower).
+Starting from the fishing port, you can also look at daily labours, ships and implements of the fishermen and the fish and shellfish trade in the fish market.
+The visitor goes deep in the heritage, and the history of the village passing by Malteses street or admiring the Torre do Reló (clock tower).
 During weekends you can combine the route with the visit to the Museum of the Sea located at the end of the promenade.

 INDIANOS HOUSES ROUTE

 These dwellings were built in the second half of the 19th century and early 20th by some returned emigrants of A Guarda from Puerto Rico, Dominican Republic and Brazil, popularly called the indianos.

 The houses of the indianos are characterised by the use of the stonework, tile and forge.
 They are showy buildings that adopted the most significant architectural structures of the American country, for that reason each one has its personality.
 To live in as villas, or to be dedicated to business or social activities these wonderful buildings ennoble many spots of the town.

 They are preserved a good number of this houses in all of the parishes.
 However, it must be highlighted in Galicia street due to the high number of them.
 The buildings were conceived with an apparent open space sense, making up this broad avenue and the others that in the early 20th century amazed by its spaciousness.